We report efforts and achievements for the environmental load in FY2024 indicated in the page of "Environmental Aspect in Corporate Activities."

 Results of Efforts to Reduce Greenhouse Gases and Energy Consumption

-In FY2023, the GHG emissions by the entire group increased by 22,000 t-CO2e compared to FY2022.
-Specifically, the emissions by the sites in Japan increased from 168,000 t-CO2e in FY2022 to 173,000 t-CO2e and those by the overseas sites increased from 228,000 t-CO2e in FY2022 to 245,000 t-CO2e (see G1).
+In FY2024, the GHG emissions by the entire group decreased by 36,000 t-CO2e compared to FY2023.
+Specifically, the emissions by the sites in Japan decreased from 173,000 t-CO2e in FY2023 to 137,000 t-CO2e, and those by the overseas sites remained the same as in FY 2023 at 246,000 t-CO2e (see G1).

 The amount of energy used by the entire group was 273,000 kL (crude oil equivalent).